ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

     Example:
 ![image](images/results_vpc_images.png)

-7. Create a virtual server from the custom image by selecting "create virtual server".
+7. Create a virtual server from the custom image by selecting "New virtual server".

    a.
 Enter your name.